New In Chess

-New In Chess (NIC) is a chess magazine that appears eight times a year with chief editors International Grandmaster Jan Timman and Dirk Jan ten Geuzendam.
-It began publication in 1984 and contains notes by top players and chess prodigies about their own games.
-Typical contributions are from players such as Vladimir Kramnik, Viswanathan Anand, Péter Lékó, Judit Polgár, Magnus Carlsen, and Sergey Karjakin.
+New In Chess (NIC) is a chess magazine that appears eight times a year with editors such as the Grandmaster Jan Timman and chess journalist Dirk Jan ten Geuzendam.
+It began publication in 1984 and contains game notes by top players and chess prodigies about their own games.
+Typical contributions are from players such as Anish Giri, Vladimir Kramnik, Viswanathan Anand, Péter Lékó, Judit Polgár and Magnus Carlsen.
+Since 2023 Remmelt Otten is editor-in-chief.

-New In Chess also publishes Yearbooks four times per year that offer opening surveys and theoretical articles.
+Until 2022 New In Chess also published Yearbooks four times per year that offer opening surveys and theoretical articles.
 NIC uses its own classification system for chess openings that continues to evolve in the effort to keep abreast of novelties.
 For example, FR 16.6 is the French Tarrasch with 10...g5 and a "Survey" by Tim Harding appeared in Yearbook 32 (1994).
 NIC also publishes books on opening theory and other chess topics.